 - Stonewall Suites LGBTQ Living Learning Community: Stonewall Suites seeks to connect students interested in supporting and educating themselves and their community about LGBTQ and other social justice issues.

 - LGBTQ Pride Awards & Lavender Graduation Celebration: recognizes outstanding individuals, student organizations, and departments for their contributions to the LGBTQ and campus community

 Past programs in the LGBTQ Center have included Transgender Remembrance Week, Day of Silence, LGBTQ Thanksgiving Dinner, The Laramie Project, Rainbow Families Conference, The Coming Out Monologues, and a Screening Release of the film “Living Out Proud.”

-LGBTQ Center volunteers, known as the Justice League, are highly trained students who create, plan and host a wide variety of events and activities in the area of Equity and Diversity as well as providing a referrals on a walk in basis.
+LGBTQ Center volunteers, known as the Justice League, are highly trained students who create, plan and host a wide variety of events and activities in the area of Equity and Diversity as well as providing referrals on a walk-in basis.
 If you are interested in volunteering, contact us!